midnightntwrk/midnight-architecture/proposals/0009-forks.md

 It is at experimental stage at the time of writing, and still - it offers similar performance to a good WASM runtime, thus - it does not change much from performance/execution perspective.
 What it might improve (though it is not entirely clear to what extent) is overall easiness of compilation and resulting artifact size.

+Polkavm might still be an interesting approach to consider in the future, because of usage of Apache 2.0 license.

 ## Recommendation

 Considering pros and cons of all options, the recommendation is to:
-- build necessary frameworks client-side, promoting code reuse within technology stack, preferably (but not necessarily) proactively to reduce amount of changes when a hard-fork will be needed
+- build necessary mechanics client-side, promoting code reuse within technology stack, preferably (but not necessarily) proactively to reduce amount of changes when a hard-fork will be needed
-- in the node follow [Option B](#option-b---mix-runtime-upgrades-and-ledger-through-runtime-interface) - mix runtime upgrades with ledger accessible via native runtime interface
+- in the node follow [Option B](#option-b---mix-runtime-upgrades-and-ledger-through-runtime-interface) - mix runtime upgrades with ledger accessible via native runtime interface, revisit the decision in the future, considering going for [Option C - ledger being part of WASM runtime](#option-c---fully-use-runtime-upgrades)
 - in the ledger follow [Option B](#option-b---generalized-contract-cell) - generalized contract cell
 - for reporting fork readiness to users follow [Option B](#option-b---wallet-api) - dedicated wallet/contract kernel API